maximnl/mais/docs/overview.md

 ?>Data warehouses provide a powerful centralized solution for reporting, but the main benefits are lost if additional data is required or data definitions do not match business definitions.

 We propose a solution to a last mile home problem.
-In the context of reporting this problem means additional data, data filtering, data modifications are required on the reporting side.
+In the context of management reporting this problem means undesired steps which complicate the process: inclusion of extra source data, data filtering, data modifications are required on the reporting side.
 This could lead to data heavy, decentralized, less ICT supported reporting process.

 A generic time series approach features a data model with a light fixed structure.
 Because the data structure does not change over time this creates ** two major benefits ** for reporting applications: